bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

-Find the middle of the array, (or middle floor) then drop an egg.
-If it breaks, eliminate the floors above as well as the one we're on.
-If the egg doesn't break, eliminate the floors below.
-Return to the new "middle" and repeat.